xryanglab/SCRIN/README.md

 -   **`--data_path`** `[str]` (Required): Path to the input data file.
 The file must contain transcript spatial coordinates and gene IDs at a minimum.
 Including cell IDs is recommended.
 Please refer to the [Input Data Format](#input-data-format) section and `Mouse_brain_CosMX_1000cells.csv` for the standard input format.
 -   **`--save_path`** `[str]` (Required): Path for saving the results.
 -   **`--column_name`** `[str]` (Required): A comma-separated string specifying which columns from the input file to use.
 The provided names are mapped sequentially to the expected fields described in the [Input Data Format](#input-data-format) section: `x` (x-coordinate), `y` (y-coordinate), `z` (z-coordinate, optional), `geneID` (gene ID), and `cell` (cell ID, optional).
 If an optional field like `z` is not present in your data, simply omit it from the string while maintaining the order of the remaining fields.
 For example, if your file provides columns for x, y, geneID, and cell (but no z), and their names are `pos_x, pos_y, gene_name, cell_label`, your input should be `"pos_x,pos_y,gene_name,cell_label"`.
 The minimum required fields correspond to `x`, `y`, and `geneID`.
 Default: `"x,y,z,geneID,cell"`.
--   **`--r_check`** `[float]`: The search radius for the `'radius'` detection method.
-Transcripts with a distance between them less than this value are considered neighbors.
+-   **`--r_check`** `[float ...]`: One or more search radii for the `'radius'` detection method.
+Transcripts with a distance less than or equal to a radius are considered neighbors.
+When multiple values are provided, SCRIN runs the complete analysis once per radius in ascending order.
+Per-radius result files receive an `_r_<radius>` suffix, and per-radius intermediate files are stored in separate subdirectories under `--intermediate_dir`.
+A single value preserves the original output paths.
 -   **`--z_mode`** `[discrete|continuous]`: Specifies how the vertical dimension (z-axis) is handled during neighbor searching.
 Default: `discrete`.
     - `discrete`: Neighbors are only searched within the same z-plane.
 This mode is designed for datasets where z-planes are relatively far apart compared to the search radius, or when co-localization is expected to occur only within the same imaging plane (e.g., **MERFISH** or **CosMx** data). **Note: If your data lacks z-coordinates entirely, you should use this mode.**
-    - `continuous`: Performs a true 3D spatial search across all dimensions.
-This mode is suitable for datasets where z-coordinates are physically continuous or have high resolution, allowing for cross-plane neighbor detection (e.g., **Xenium** data).
+    - `continuous`: Uses Euclidean distance across x, y, and z.
+Use this mode only after confirming that the z coordinates and their scale are appropriate for direct 3D distance calculations; otherwise, use `discrete`.
 -   **`--grid_check`** `[int]`: Sets the search window size for the `'nine_grid'` method.
 It defines a square area of `(2 * grid_check + 1) x (2 * grid_check + 1)` grid cells around a central transcript.
 For example, `grid_check=1` defines a 3x3 grid (9 cells), while `grid_check=2` defines a 5x5 grid (25 cells).
 Transcripts within this area are considered neighbors.
 -   **`--min_gene_number`** `[int]`: A pre-filtering step to remove sparsely expressed genes.
 Any gene whose total transcript count across the entire dataset is below this value will be excluded from the analysis.
 Default: `5`.
 -   **`--min_neighbor_number`** `[int]`: Filters out gene pairs with insufficient co-localization events.
 For a given pair A-B, if the number of times transcripts of gene B are detected as neighbors of transcripts of gene A is below this threshold, that pair will be skipped during the significance calculation.
 Default: `1`.